humanwhocodes/humanwhocodes.com/src/pages/coaching.md

 * Give you perspective on what I and others have experienced in similar situations.
 * Celebrate your successes and help you recover from disappointments.
 * Suggest exercises, books, and thought experiments to help you grow and gain additional perspectives on your own.

+> As a staff engineer at a startup, I juggle numerous responsibilities and am often pulled in many different directions.
+Nicholas played a crucial role in helping me navigate these challenges, drawing on his extensive experience and coaching background to give me unbiased feedback and guidance.
+He also assisted me in identifying and pursuing the aspects of my work that I enjoy the most, while still being a valuable and effective contributor to my company.
+I highly recommend him to fellow senior engineers and look forward to working with him again soon!
+>
+> -- Samantha Paras, Staff Software Engineer

 ## A network of coaches